Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 ```
 (mutations.js)

 The tricky part of this one was figuring out where I was able to use the toLowerCase() method.
 Being able to put it in-between an array element selection was useful (arr[1].tolowercase[i]).
-I created a loop to itterate through the array and compare the first element in the array to each character in the second element in the array.
+I created a loop to iterate through the array and compare the first element in the array to each character in the second element in the array.
 If any of the comparisons returned -1, then I returned false, otherwise I returned true.

 ---